MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Multi-Fidelity Optimization

 \subsection{Efficient Candidate Generation}

-MFO requires a set of candidate configurations for iterative filtering.
-In this subsection, we introduce the method in the configuration generator to recommend a set of promising configurations.
+Each HB-based MFO inner loop starts with a set of candidate configurations.
+This section describes how \sys recommends them.

-Inspired by BOHB~\cite{falkner2018bohb}, we employ Bayesian Optimization (BO)~\cite{hutter2011sequential} for configuration recommendation, as it more effectively balances exploration and exploitation than Hyperband's random sampling.
-However, BO often struggles with accuracy during the early stages of optimization due to sparse observations.
-To address this 'cold-start' issue, prior works integrate surrogate models from historical tasks to guide the search~\cite{zhang2021restune,li2023towards}.
-In the scenario of MFO, MFES~\cite{li2021mfes} builds a surrogate for the observations of each evaluation fidelity and combines them. \sys integrates the two aforementioned approaches by treating both historical tasks and tasks at each fidelity level as source tasks.
-It computes their weights using the method described in Section~\ref{sec:similarity_identification} and combines their surrogate models accordingly.
-To account for the varying scales of surrogate outputs across different source tasks, we aggregate the ranks of the acquisition function scores from each surrogate model.
-Given a set of candidate configurations through sampling and mutation, we denote the ranking value of the configuration $\bm{x}$ based on surrogate $M_i$ of the $i$-th source task as $R_i(\bm{x})$.
-The combined ranking of $\bm{x}$ is computed as $R(\bm{x})=\sum_i w_iR_i(\bm{x})$.
-Finally, \sys recommends the top-$n$ configurations, as specified by the outer loop of MFO.
+Inspired by BOHB~\cite{falkner2018bohb}, we use BO~\cite{hutter2011sequential} for configuration recommendation, as it balances exploration and exploitation better than Hyperband's random sampling.
+However, BO is often inaccurate in early iterations due to sparse observations.
+To mitigate this 'cold-start' issue, prior works integrate surrogate models from historical tasks to guide the search~\cite{zhang2021restune,li2023towards}.
+In the scenario of MFO, MFES~\cite{li2021mfes} further builds and combines surrogates for observations at different fidelity levels. \sys combines these two ideas by treating both historical tasks and fidelity-specific observations as source tasks.
+It assigns their weights using Section~\ref{sec:similarity_identification} and combines their surrogates accordingly.
+To avoid scale mismatch across surrogate outputs, \sys aggregates acquisition-score rankings rather than raw scores.
+For sampled and mutated candidates, let $R_i(\bm{x})$ be the rank of configuration $\bm{x}$ under source-task surrogate $M_i$.
+The combined rank is $R(\bm{x})=\sum_i w_iR_i(\bm{x})$, and \sys recommends the top-$n_1$ configurations required by the MFO outer loop.